-- Subcategory #1A Sustainable covering environmentally and socially sustainable investments; - Subcategory #1B Other E/S characteristics covering investments aligned with environmental or social characteristics that are not considered sustainable investments - \A Company or Issuer considered to be a sustainable investment may contribute to both a social and environmental objective, which can be aligned or non-aligned with the EU Taxonomy.
+- Subcategory #1A Sustainable covering environmentally and socially sustainable investments; - Subcategory #1B Other E/S characteristics covering investments aligned with environmental or social characteristics that are not considered to be sustainable investments - A Company or Issuer considered as a sustainable investment may contribute to both a social and environmental objective, which can be aligned or non-aligned with the EU Taxonomy.
 The figures in the above diagram take this into account, but one Company or Issuer may only be recorded once under the sustainable investments figure (#1A Sustainable).